 This Compensation Discussion and Analysis provides you with a detailed description of the Company's executive compensation philosophy and programs, the compensation decisions that have been made under those programs, and the factors that have been considered in making those decisions.
-The Compensation Discussion and Analysis focuses on the compensation of the Company's named executive officers for 2013 (referred to as "named executive officers" in this proxy statement), who were:
+The Compensation Discussion and Analysis focuses on the compensation of the Company's named executive officers for 2014 (referred to as "named executive officers" in this proxy statement), who were:

-- Dayl W. Pearson, President and Chief Executive Officer; - Edward U. Gilpin, Chief Financial Officer, Treasurer and Secretary; - R. Jon Corless, Chief Investment Officer; - Jill Simeone, General Counsel and Chief Compliance Officer (effective August 2, 2013); and - Daniel P. Gilligan, Vice President, Director of Portfolio Administration and Chief Compliance Officer (until August 2, 2013).
+- · Dayl W. Pearson, President and Chief Executive Officer; - Edward U. Gilpin, Chief Financial Officer, Treasurer and Secretary; - · R. Jon Corless, Chief Investment Officer; and - Jill Simeone, General Counsel and Chief Compliance Officer.